-^[1] To be eligible for Phase II carryover, all of the Phase II target must have been met and exceeded by Phase II program spending.
+[1] To be eligible for Phase II carryover, all of the Phase II target must have been met and exceeded by Phase II program spending.

-^[2] Not a summation but rather for the entire portfolio for Phase II, of which the low-income amount is a subset.
+[2] Not a summation but rather for the entire portfolio for Phase II, of which the low-income amount is a subset.

-4 To be eligible for Phase II carryover, all of the Phase II target must have been met and exceeded by Phase II program spending.
+&lt;sup>4 To be eligible for Phase II carryover, all of the Phase II target must have been met and exceeded by Phase II program spending.
 For example, if the Phase II target was 1,000 MWh and 500 MWh was carried over from Phase I, the EDC would have had to show verified savings of at least 1,501 MWh to realize a Phase II carryover of 1 MWh.
 Low income carryover savings are calculated differently from other carryover savings.
 Only savings resulting from programs specifically targeting low income customers will count toward the Phase III savings target for low income.
 Some savings achieved during Phase II met that criterion and some did not.
 To calculate low income carryover savings, the ratio of low income specific low income savings to all low income savings (including both low income specific and non-low income specific savings) is multiplied by the total amount of low income savings in excess of the Phase II target that were paid for with Phase II funds.

-5 ([23,173 (Phase II Cumulative Annual Savings (MWh))] - [12, 452 (Phase II Target (MWh))]) 32%.
-The 32% represents the proportion of the total low income verified Phase II savings associated with programs that were targeted specifically to low income customers.
-This includes 997 MWh from LIEEP (but excludes LIEEP measures: Apogee Kits, Upstream Lighting, RARP, Rebates), 2,085 MWh from low income HER, and 4,105 MWh from Multi-Family (only the portion, 96%, that was verified to go directly to low income customers).
+&lt;sup>5 ([23,115 (Phase II Cumulative Annual Savings (MWh))] - [12, 452 (Phase II Target (MWh))]) \ 30.63%.
+The 30.63% represents the proportion of the total low income verified Phase II savings associated with programs that were targeted specifically to low income customers.
+This includes 890 MWh from LIEEP (but excludes LIEEP measures that are non-low income specific: Apogee Kits, Upstream Lighting, RARP, Rebates), 2,085 MWh from low income HER, and 4,105 MWh from Multi-Family (only the portion, 96%, that was verified to go directly to low income customers).